au190/au190_myEsp/readme.md

 cmnd/ws/PulseTimeOn 1

 ----------- Set cpuspeed  -----------
-Working interval for cpu in millisec
-Input 1 - 255
+Working interval for cpu in millisec.
+If you change this the webpage maybe not work.(recoonnect 1000ms) Input 1 - 255
 default: 50